breun/lastfm-friend-ranker/README.md

 Once the application has started you can access it on [http://localhost:8080/](http://localhost:8080/).

-Of course you can also deploy the WAR file (you should find it in the `target` directory after building) to your favorite Java Servlet container.
+Of course you can always deploy a WAR file (you should find it in the `target` directory after building) to your favorite Java Servlet container, but the configuration loading code probably needs some love before that will work properly.